WPLift is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 Include (‘shortcode file name.php’);

-This concludes the preparation stage, so when ready you can start writing your custom shortcode.
+This concludes the preparation stage, so you can start writing your custom shortcode when ready.

-I’d like to remind you that caption, audio, embed, video, gallery, and playlist shortcodes are available in WordPress by default so there’s no need to create their custom versions.
+We’d like to remind you that caption, audio, embed, video, gallery, and playlist shortcodes are available in WordPress by default, so there’s no need to create custom versions.

 The exact code you’ll have to write will depend on the function you want the shortcode to have.
-So, you can use the CTA or Action Button code I provided earlier.
+So, you can use the CTA or Action Button code we provided earlier.

-The important thing to note is that the file you’re creating must contain an action hooked to a function, a fallback function, and a tag.
+The vital thing to note is that the file you’re creating must contain an action hooked to a function, a fallback function, and a tag.

-You should test the new shortcode in WordPress when done.
+You should test the new shortcode in WordPress when it is done.
 Open the block editor and type the shortcode’s tag into the post.

 The editor will display the shortcode allowing you to see how it looks on a page.
 Optionally, you can add handling parameters to the shortcode.php file if you want to expand its functionalities.

 Doing so can be useful if you want the shortcode to contain social media links or other elements.
-You must test each parameter you include in the file to ensure it’s working properly.
+You must test each parameter in the file to ensure it works properly.

 Moreover, adding an enclosing shortcode to the php file will enable you to manipulate the content between the opening and closing tags.
 Once again, you must test if the custom shortcode is working properly on the website after adding the enclosing shortcode to its file.

 The Shortcoder plugin allows you to build custom HTML, JavaScript, and other snippet shortcodes.
-With the help of Shortcoder, shortcodes can now be used in posts and pages, and the snippet will be replaced.
+With the help of this plugin, you can now use shortcodes in pages & posts, and snippets will be replaced.

 Pros